My Trimix Diver Course

 - You will need a "Necklace" or lanyard to hold your Backup Second Stage Regulator.

 - You need a Buoyancy Compensator suitable for the Open Water environment, and your particular cylinder setup.
-A typical "Wing" setup for doubles will have 35-65 pounds of lift, however IMHO you are better off with something in the 45# range, like the DiveRite Rec in 45# with the dual bladder.
+A typical "Wing" setup for doubles will have 40-65 pounds of lift, however IMHO you are better off with something in the 45# range, like the DiveRite Rec in 45# with the dual bladder.
 For deeper dives, you really need a dual bladder, no exceptions.
 We do not have the time to screw around in the event of BCD failure, such as a drysuit, lift bag, or dedicated SMB.

 - You need one Primary Dive Computer, or Bottom Timer and Depth Gauge combination, plus a back up means to measure depth and time, in the event of a failure.
 Regardless of your system, you should be intimately familiar with the operation of at least your primary computer.
 I highly recommend Shearwater.